 The bathroom however, though equally sophisticated, certainly cannot be called calm!
 With is glitzy black and green tiles, sunken whirlpool bath and separate shower it demands your attention, competing with the wonderful views out of the window.

-With 2 double beds and single bed, bright cheery colours and the toys make this room is every child's sleepover fantasies come true!
-The light switches are at child's height, the chairs are child size and there is a secret door into Grand Canal.
+With 2 double beds and single bed, this room is ideal for families with children, or groups of friends.
+The light switches are at child's height, the chairs are child size and there is a secret door into Horn of Plenty.

 Family Room | 2 x Double & 1 x Single Bed